mojocraftdojo/PubMed_chatbot_BioGPT/README.md

-## **Live Demo Tool Web URL** :
+## **Web GUI** :

    The graphical user interface (GUI) for this biomedical AI chatbot was created using Streamlit, chosen for its efficiency in rapid prototyping.

-   This application has been carefully packaged and deployed on Google Cloud, where it is currently being hosted.
-You are welcome to give it a try by following this link ([LIVE DEMO](http://34.23.165.128:8501/)) .
-Please note, the application is currently hosted on a spot instance for demo purpose only, which means it may experience periodical maintenance shutdowns.
-However, please feel free to return to revisit once it's back online.
+   This application has been tested and successfully deployed both locally and on the cloud.
+Below is a snapshot showcasing the appearance of the chatbot GUI when accessed through a web browser.

  **---------------------------------------------------------------------------------------**